ezcommunity/ezupgrade/README.txt

 If you haven't set up any accounts, run `php ezupgrade` to initialize the configuration wizard.

+NOTE ABOUT UPGRADING FROM VERSION 4.X TO 5.0.0

+eZUpgrade supports upgrading from any 4.x version to 5.0.0.

 IMPORTANT NOTE ABOUT UPGRADING FROM VERSION 3.x TO 4.x